Kanbun Uechi: Return to Okinawa and travel to mainland Japan

 In 1934, Kanbun Uechi met Kenwa Mabuni, the founder of Shitō-ryū, who interviewed Uechi in an article "The Story of Chinese Kenpo" he published in the 1934 edition of Karate Research.
 Mabuni suggested that Kanbun change the name of his style to "Uechi-Ryū" (上地流) or "style of Uechi."
-The style he taught was renamed in 1940 to "Uechi-Ryū" Karate in his honor, and is one of the four major styles of Okinawan Karate.
+The style was officially renamed in 1940 in his honour, and is one of the four major styles of Okinawan Karate.

 Kanbun Uechi continued to teach in Wakayama until 1946.
 In November of that year, Kanbun Uechi turned over his school to Ryuyu Tomoyose and returned to Okinawa and settled on the island of Iejima.
 Students who included Ryuyu Tomoyose's son, Ryuko, built a dōjō named the Uechi-Ryū Karate Academy.
 Kanbun Uechi died from kidney disease in 1948.

-After Kanbun Uechi's death, his style was systematized by his son Kanei and his senior students.
+After Kanbun Uechi's death, his style was formalised by his son Kanei and his senior students.
 This included the addition of five "bridging" kata between the three Kanbun Uechi brought back from Fuzhou.
-Uechi-Ryū has students and dōjōs around the world, and it is particularly popular in the Northeastern United States.
+Uechi-Ryū has students and dōjōs around the world..